MicrocontrollerApplications/Lab3_Timers/README.md

 - 14.0 CAPTURE/COMPARE/PWM MODULES

 > [!TIP]
 > We will use the datasheet in every laboratory session from now on.
-Thus, it's a good idea to either bookmark the datasheet in your browser or to download id to you machine.
+Thus, it's a good idea to either bookmark the datasheet in your browser or to download it to you machine.
 > Furthermore, you should get used to the datasheet as you will need it to get the relevant information and for the final **exam**!
 Thus, it's better to not take any shortcuts and really read the datasheet. ;)
-> Nevertheless, you can of course the search functionality within the datasheet.
+> Nevertheless, you can of course use the search functionality within the datasheet.
 Within the exam you will get a thinned out version of the datasheet with all relevant modules.
 So you don't need to extensively train searching the (printed) datasheet, but it's beneficial to be used to the module's descriptions.

 ## Excercise 1 - Code analysis
 ### Question 1.1